ANpingS/ANpingS.github.io/index.md

 ## Research Interests

-- Internet of Everything
+- Statistical analysis of economics and finance
-- Cyber-Physical System
 - Applied Machine Learning
+- Data Analytics

 My current research focuses on practical problems that artificial intelligence faces in real life.
-My interests are on the **Machine Learning** and its applications in **Industrial IoT**.
-In a word, advanced technologies like ML and IoT positively influence the life of everybody.
+My interests are on the **Machine Learning** and the **Data Analytics**.
+In a word, advanced technologies like ML and DA positively influence the life of everybody.
 I wish to devote my talent to this meaningful cause and bring well-being to society.

 ---